awesome-news/js-reader/README.md

-Geekr
+JS Reader
 ---------
 Community Driven Reading list!
+High quality daily posts collection for JS developers.

 ### The Idea:
-If you have a habbit of reading everyday, there must be some great articles that you want to share with others.
+If you read everyday, there must be some great articles that you want to share with others.

 If you were a loyal `xxx reader` user for years, you may have experienced that some great website stopped updating. for example dailyjs.com(Thanks to  Alex R. Young)